NFL News: Josh Rosen Takes Over As Starter For Miami Dolphins

-The Ryan Fitzpatrick has apparently come to an end in Miami, and Josh Rosen will get a second attempt at securing a starting job.
+The Ryan Fitzpatrick era has apparently come to an end in Miami, and Josh Rosen will get a second attempt at securing a starting job.

 The Dolphins decided this week that second-year quarterback Josh Rosen would be taking over the starting job, with the journeyman Fitzpatrick going to the bench.
 As Pro Football Talk reported, the move came just two days after Dolphins coach Brian Flores said that Fitzpatrick would remain the starter after a disastrous beginning to the season that has seen the Dolphins outscored by a margin of 102-10 in two losses.